Προπτυχιακό τμήμα - Βαchelor στην Θεσσαλονίκη από το DEI College

 DEI College students have access to the College library and the University of Sunderland e-libraries, enjoy free participation in DEI College seminars and a privileged discount card at various stores and services

-Why Should I choose the Psychology Program at DEI College, Thessaloniki?
+Why Should I choose the Psychology Programme at DEI College, Thessaloniki?

 • Constantly updated curriculum, which is in line with the needs of the market